TheWilsonDev/TheWilsonVoxelEngine/README.md

+Trying to build but missing glew32.lib?
+For some reason github delets these folders but install Glew (x86) binaries and put in the missing bin and lib folders into the glew folder in /OpenGL/.

 Making a voxel engine because I saw some on youtube and thought it would be a great project to learn C++ and OpenGL.

 Goals for the engine: